c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 <img width="655" alt="Screen Shot 2022-08-22 at 11 47 12 p m" src="https://user-images.githubusercontent.com/24994818/186072045-128313e7-c64f-408b-9ab7-ae22d353b784.png">

-Nonfunctional rrequirements are equally important.
+Nonfunctional requirements are equally important.
 Ignoring them may cause serious legal issues and all sorts of other problems.

 Now, how do you handle this?.
 There are different ways to gather the requirements.
 The easiest way is to write them down.
 Here is an example from a project I have been working on.